📖 Introduction

 📦 Install

-npm install -g @kud/pcloud-cliRequires Node.js 20 or newer.
+npm install -g @kud/pcloud-cliRequires Node.js 24 or newer (the sync commands use the built-in node:sqlite).
 The binary is exposed as pcloud.

 🚀 Quick start